-Randwick Public School acknowledges the Gadigal People who are the traditional custodians of the land upon which our school stands.
+Randwick Public School acknowledges the Gadigal and Bidjigal People who are the traditional custodians of the land upon which our school stands.
 We would also like to pay respect to the Elders, both past and present, of the Eora Nation and extend that respect to all other Aboriginal and Torres Strait Islander people of this land.
 We humbly ask that all members of the Randwick School community are granted with the capacity to wingara – to think, to learn and to walk safely upon this land.

 Randwick Public School provides numerous opportunities for all students to deepen their knowledge and understandings of Aboriginal and Torres Strait Islander peoples’ histories and cultures.
 It is embedded throughout all Stage programs and delivered to students via authentic and engaging learning experiences.